mxber2022/EBC_BARCELONA_XDC/TelegramBot_XRC721/README.md

 ## Commands

-- `/start`: Initialize the bot and receive a welcome message.
+- `/start`: Initialize the bot and receive a welcome message and options.
-- `/mint`: Initiate the NFT minting process.
-The bot will guide you through the necessary steps, such as uploading the image, setting a title, description, etc.
-- `/help`: Display a list of available commands and their descriptions.

 ---

 Feel free to customize and enhance this bot to meet your specific requirements.
-If you encounter any issues or have suggestions for improvements, please feel free to contribute to this repository.
-Happy NFT minting through Telegram! 🚀🎨🔥
+If you encounter any issues or have suggestions for improvements, please feel free to contribute to this repository 🚀🎨🔥